Planet-Caravan-Studios/Planet-Caravan-Simple-Blog/posts/master-post.md

 ## Blockquotes

-> Blockquotes have an outline and different text treatment.
+> ### Headings in Blockquotes
+> Use Blockquotes to call out specific text.
+>
+> Multiple lines of text within blockquotes.

 ## Lists